Semi-supervised Contrastive Outlier removal for Pseudo Expectation Maximization (SCOPE)

 \section{Conclusion}

 Semi-supervised deep learning is a rapidly evolving field and recent papers have identified the problem of confounding errors as a major limitation of deep pseudolabeling techniques.
-In this paper, we present a novel SCOPE meta-learning algorithm which greatly reduces the prevalence of confounding errors through the introduction of a binary outlier removal term.
-This term integrates knowledge of the probability of the unlabeled samples occuring given the model parameters, which is required by pure EM, but typically neglected or overlooked in pseudolabeling techniques.
-Furthermore, we realize this term through two novel filtering strategies: gaussian filter and the contrastive nearest neighbour filter.
-SCOPE achieves state-of-the-art performance on the semi-supervised CIFAR-10 dataset as with 250 and 4000 labeled samples respectively.
-Furthermore, the confounding error rate of SCOPE is greatly reduced from 2.3\% to below 1\% when $k=6$ contrastive nearest neighbors are incorporated.
-These results signify that outlier suppression techniques are a promising approach to reduce confounding and improve the ability of deep pseudolabeling techniques to generalize with very limited labeled training volumes.
+In this paper, we present a novel meta-learning algorithm, SCOPE, which greatly reduces the prevalence of confounding errors through the incorporation of outlier removal.
+Outlier removal helps to address a theoretical deficiency in pseudolabeling relative to EM by integrating knowledge of the probability of unlabeled samples occurring given the model parameters.
+SCOPE significantly improves upon state-of-the-art pseudolabeling results for the semi-supervised CIFAR-10 and CIFAR-100 classification tasks, especially for the challenging task with only 4 labels per category.
+Additionally, SCOPE reduces the confounding error rate to below 1\% for both CIFAR-10 and CIFAR-100 datasets when employing $k=6$ contrastive nearest neighbors.
+These results highlight the potential of outlier suppression in mitigating confounding issues and enhancing the generalization capacity of deep pseudolabeling methods for semi-supervised learning.